-- Act as a liaison between the team and the admin staff.
+- Act as a liaison between the team and the moderators.

 Ideally, the person who is chosen to be a team captain should be someone who visits lichess and Slack very frequently (multiple times a day), so keep that in mind when selecting your team captain at the start of the tournament.

 For most part, being a team captain is fairly straight-forward.
-But in the case where one of your team-mates is unable to compete during a round, it becomes the captain’s responsibility to find an alternate player of the appropriate strength, usually within +/- 150 rating points of the missing player.
-A list of available alternate players can be found on the main tournament website, but anyone who fits within the rating requirement can become an alternate player.
+But in the case where one of your team-mates is unable to compete during a round, it becomes the captain’s responsibility to ensure an alternate search is started by marking the player as unavailable on the website.
+The search progress can be monitored on the alternates page (accessible from the season roster page).
 If the player does not show up for their match and an alternate player cannot be found, the game for that board will be forfeited.

 Don't worry if you’re a captain and this sounds a little overwhelming, there is a separate user guide that explains in detail how a captain is supposed to fulfil their duties, and it will be linked to every captain at the start of the tournament.
 And of course, the league admins will be more than happy to assist any team captain with any issues that may arise.

 If you’ve joined the league after the team rosters have been announced, or have otherwise failed to qualify for the tournament on time, you still have a chance of participating in the league as an “Alternate Player”.
 Alternates are an important part of league activity and may become new members of established teams should an existing member of the league drop out.
 When an established team player is unable to play a game, we look for an alternate (either permanently or temporarily) to join the team.